bcrisp084/Should-i-bring-an-umbrella-/README.md

 ## Info
 An application the produces the current weather as well as a 5 day forecast.
 At the top of the page the current date is displayed.
+All you need to do is enter the city for the weather you are trying to and voila.
+The current weather including the uv index, wind speed and temperature plus the 5 day forecast is desplayed below.

 ## Technology
 The current date is formatted from Moment.js.
 Program file was constructed using Jquery, javascript and